higrov/deep-reinforcement-learning-dfjssp/README.md

-# deep-reinforcement-learning-dfjssp
-Deep Reinforcement Learning for DFJSSP using DDQN
+## Deep Reinforcement Learning for DFJSSP using DDQN

 This is Deep reinforcement learning for Dynamic Flexible Job Shop Scheduling Problem using Double Deep Q Network